Svenito/versup/README.md

 You can edit this file to affect all bumps, or create a `.versup.json` file in your project root and versup will use these values to override the global ones.

+It is worth noting that the default config will be merged at runtime into the global config so that any new settings that get added to the config are present.
+The global config will remain unaffected however.
+New config settings need to be added manually in the meantime.
+There is a plan to automate this in future releases.

 # Template tags

 In various places you can define what text to use for commit messages, or tags etc.
-These support tag fields that are replaced with information.
-Know fields are:
+These support tag fields that are replaced with relevant information.
+Known fields are:

 - version: The new version
 - message: The new commit message